-The differences between designers, architects, engineers and artists are often not clearly understood.
+The differences between designers and artists, architects and engineers are often not clearly understood.
 In practice and training, they often overlap.
 Out of respect to all, we have attempted to articulate the similarities and differences.

 Though one would say that an architect designs, most architects do not define themselves as designers, associating themselves with a culture established over centuries, prior to the recognition of design as a discipline, and dealing in projects that are often of greater scale and longer time-frames than most design projects.